tedneward/Azgaarnoth/Races/Goblins.md

     npc.senses['darkvision'] = 60

     npc.traits.append(traits['fey-ancestry'])

-    npc.defer(lambda npc: npc.traits.append("***Fury of the Small ({self.proficiencybonus()}/Recharges on long rest).*** When you damage a creature with an attack or a spell and the creature's size is larger than yours, you can cause the attack or spell to deal {self.levels()} extra damage to the creature.
+    npc.defer(lambda npc: npc.traits.append(f"***Fury of the Small ({npc.proficiencybonus()}/Recharges on long rest).*** When you damage a creature with an attack or a spell and the creature's size is larger than yours, you can cause the attack or spell to deal {npc.levels()} extra damage to the creature.
 You can use this trait no more than once per turn."))

     npc.bonusactions.append("***Nimble Escape.*** You can take the Disengage or Hide action as a bonus action on each of your turns.")